ClustSIGNAL tutorial

 Visualising entropy spread and distribution

-In multisample analysis, the spread (A) and spatial distribution (B) of region entropy measures can be useful in assessing and comparing the tissue structure in the samples.
+In multisample analysis, the spread (top) and spatial distribution (bottom) of region entropy measures can be useful in assessing and comparing the tissue structure of the samples.

 ggplot(aes(entropy)) +